 Mitchell B. Reiss is a former United States Special Envoy for Northern Ireland with the rank of Ambassador.
-He was also the Director of Policy Planning at the State Department and has worked at the National Security Council.
-Outside of government, he was the President and CEO of The Colonial Williamsburg Foundation in Virginia and President of Washington College in Maryland.
-He has published widely on national security issues, and consults in the United States and globally on higher education and historic sites.
+He was also the Director of Policy Planning at the State

+Department and has worked at the National Security Council.
+Outside of government, he has been a Partner in the Brunswick Group, helping lead their geopolitical risk practice, President and CEO of The Colonial Williamsburg Foundation in Virginia and President of Washington College in Maryland.
+Mitchell is on the Board of the International Churchill Society (dedicated to preserving the legacy of Sir Winston Churchill), and has published widely on national security issues.
+He consults in the United States and globally on higher education and historic sites.
 Mitchell was nominated to the Commission by the UK Government.